Kirill709/JavaPractice1/README.md

 # JavaPractice1
  Secure login database.
-Implemented several accounts in the database, protected from interference from another user
+Implemented several accounts in the database, protected from interference from another user.